 This metallic wall covering by Maya Romanoff anchors this tabletop arrangement beautifully, though it’s unlikely the reason it was chosen for the room.

 Metallic-glazed wall tiles so popular now are available in a variety of finishes including mercury glass.

 The rose-gold / copper trend has taken off and its momentum shows no signs of slowing down as of this writing.

 This architectural mesh, by Haver and Boecker, is custom manufactured for each project.
 The mesh is most often used in stainless steel, but is available in other metallic finishes, such as bronze, copper and brass.

-Although typically used on building exteriors, metallic mesh, as seen in this interior hanging divider below, hints at other possibilities.
+Although typically used on building exteriors, the metallic mesh used below as an interior hanging divider, hints at other possible applications.

 There you have it — innovation, elegance, technology, all delivered via the new metallics.
-A modern, equal and opposite reaction to dusty, rough and splintered.
+A modern, equal and opposite reaction to rusty, rough and splintered.